fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> We can't have the best of both sides?
+The companies can hire  consultants and they can work toghter with Full time employees  or not?

 > Here is an idea for your next vlogs: do a series on the 10 commandments of egoless programming from the book The psychology of computer programming by Jerry Weinberg. https://medium.com/programming-philosophy/the-10-commandments-of-egoless-programming-89d79b9d73eb

 ### Misc